jwsloan/summer_to_remember/page-prompts/_login-dashboard.md

      - Clicking triggers Google OAuth flow.
    - On successful login, the user is redirected to `/dashboard.html`
      - User's profile information (name, email) is stored in the session or localStorage
-   - **Google-inspired UI:** The login page and button should look and feel like a Google login screen, using Shoelace and custom CSS variables for color, spacing, and typography.
+   - **Google-inspired UI:** The login page and button should look and feel like a Google login screen, using a component library and custom CSS variables for color, spacing, and typography.

 2. **Dashboard View**
    - `<app-header>` title becomes "Dashboard"